Aplastic Anemia (AA): A Bone Marrow Failure

 This image reveals pancytopenia, the hallmark feature of aplastic anemia, with anisopoikilocytosis, neutropenia and thrombocytopenia. (x400 magnification)

-• Bone marrow examination: hypoplasia especially trephine biopsy with patchy cellular areas with hypocellular backgrounds (more than 75% of marrow fat).
+• Bone marrow examination: Hypoplasia especially trephine biopsy with patchy cellular areas with hypocellular backgrounds (more than 75% of marrow fat).
 The main cells present are lymphocytes and plasma cells.

 • Cytogenetic testing: Is necessary to differentiate from other forms of pancytopenia for example hypoplastic myelodysplasia.
 Myelodysplasia will show qualitative abnormalities of the cells and clonal cytogenetic changes.